Using the FAQ

 It is also possible, if the authoring software did not change the filenames containing characters which are unallowed on the PC (for an example, slashes), that you won't be able to get the data.
 Please note that our transfer program MacDisk manages correctly those volumes.

-Three software packages can read (open) ISO 9660 images, for an example to test an image or to extract some files:
+Two software packages can read (open) ISO 9660 images, for an example to test an image or to extract some files:

 For a long time, users frequently asked about a tool to edit ISO images.
 Since the ISO 9660 format is a "write-only" format, no such tool was available.
 Recently, a new tool appeared on the Internet, WinISO